simlrh/OSVR-OpenHMD/README.md

 Then follow [the standard OSVR plugin build instructions](http://resource.osvr.com/docs/OSVR-Core/TopicWritingDevicePlugin.html).

 Tested on Windows, Linux and Mac.
 64 bit binaries available on the releases page.

+The tracker device doesn't need configuration, but there are sample OSVR server config files for the DK1 display in the sample-configs folder.